 Vacuum ability

-Neither the Stihl BR 430 nor the Echo PB-580T has the ability to vacuum leaves.
-Thus, you will require another method of leaf collection.
+Both the Stihl BR 430 and the Echo PB-580T lack leaf vacuuming features, meaning you'll need to employ another method for leaf collection.

 TL;DR